1992–93 Phoenix Suns season: Free agency

 The Suns key off-season signing was veteran shooting guard Danny Ainge.
 Ainge would spend his last three seasons in the NBA with the Suns.
 Point guard Frank Johnson was signed to back-up All-Star Kevin Johnson.
 Forward/center Tim Kempton was signed, but played sparingly throughout the season.
 Small forward Alex Stivrins was picked up in the off-season, but later waived.
 He would return with two 10-day contracts later in the season, but was again waived.

 Roster

 Regular season

-In 1992, the Suns moved into their new arena in downtown Phoenix, the America West Arena (now Footprint Center).
+In 1992, the Suns moved into their new arena in downtown Phoenix, the America West Arena.
 The arena was not the only new arrival into Phoenix though, as flamboyant all-star power forward Charles Barkley was traded from the Philadelphia 76ers for Jeff Hornacek, Andrew Lang, and Tim Perry.
 Barkley would go on to win his first and only MVP in his first year with Phoenix in 1993.

 In addition to Barkley, the Suns added some key players to their roster, amongst them Danny Ainge.
-The organization also drafted a player out of UArkansas: center Oliver Miller.
 Also making his Suns debut was their 1991 first round draft pick, Oklahoma State forward Richard Dumas, who missed the previous season due to a drug-related suspension.